thiet ke web chuan seo

 Stay on Top of Your City’s Regulations

 As property owners, it’s in your best interest to be aware of unregistered hosts who may be secretly renting out your units.
 As witnessed through the countless instances of innocent homeowners who were left with hefty fines as a result of their tenants violating city regulations, it’s important that you be able to quickly and effectively enforce any rules you set in your lease agreements.
-You can rely on Pillow to ensure that your residents are honoring your lease agreement and are in compliance with city regulations.
 When you sign up your building with Pillow, we consolidate all data regarding Airbnb listings and tenant information, allowing you to see which of your residents are hosting short-term rentals at any given moment.
 In other words, we’ll provide you with all information about hosting activity in your building, which significantly mitigates any risk for you.

 Similarly, for hosts, it’s extremely important to be on the lookout for your city’s local regulations and take the steps necessary to abide by those rules.
 Even if you are eligible for home-sharing in your city, you must also be in compliance with the specific terms your landlord has set for your building.
 Failing to do so can result in eviction or more serious legal consequences.
 Luckily, Pillow solves this problem by creating tailored lease addendums that work for both residents and property owners.